gmc-code/PC-microbit-micropython/docs/challenges/words.rst

         display.show(chars[........])
         # the while-loops runs until A-button is pressed
         while button_a.was_pressed() is False:
-            # pressing B doesn't add a character but returns back to get_string
+            # pressing B doesn't add a character but returns ''get_string
             if button_b.is_pressed():
                 return ""
             if accelerometer.get_x() > 300: